 Capilano University offers a variety of employment-oriented programs leading to certificates, diplomas and degrees.
 These are constantly reviewed to ensure that you are taught the latest techniques and skills required in today's workplace.
 Advisory committees, composed of business and community leaders and employers, review and recommend the content of all career and vocational programs.

 Capilano University offers a full range of preparatory courses to assist you in meeting your educational and career goals, such as Adult Basic Education (ABE), English for Academic Purposes (EAP), Adult Special Education, and Alternative Career Training.
 After upgrading or refreshing your skills, you may seek employment or move into a career or university transfer program of study.

 Initial enrolment that first year was 784 students.
-Today, Capilano has blossomed into a publicly-funded learning institution that serves 7,000 credit and 7,000 non-credit students annually.
-It has approximately 785 employees.
+Today, Capilano University has blossomed into a publicly-funded learning institution that serves 7,000 students in for-credit programs and 4,000 in non-credit courses annually.
+The University has approximately 785 employees.

-In 1973, Capilano opened its permanent 13.76 hectare (34-acre) campus in the Lynnmour area of North Vancouver.
-That same year, it also established a regional centre in Squamish to serve the Howe Sound communities of Squamish, Whistler, Mount Currie and Pemberton.
-In 1977, Capilano opened the Sunshine Coast campus in Sechelt to serve the communities of the Sunshine Coast.
+In 1973, Capilano University opened its permanent 13.76 hectare (34-acre) campus in the Lynnmour area of North Vancouver.
+That same year, the University also established a regional centre in Squamish to serve the Howe Sound communities of Squamish, Whistler, Mount Currie and Pemberton.
+In 1977, Capilano University opened the Sunshine Coast campus in Sechelt to serve the communities of the Sunshine Coast.

 In 2008, the provincial government changed Capilano College's designation to Capilano University.

 A master site plan outlines the most recent development of the North Vancouver campus: